Yelp/mrjob/docs/guides/configs-all-runners.rst

     :set: all
     :default: ``[]``

+    .. deprecated:: 0.4.2

-    files that will be copied into the local working directory and then run.
+    Files that will be copied into the local working directory and then run.

-    These are run after *setup_cmds*.
-Like with *setup_cmds*, we use file locking to keep multiple mappers/reducers on the same node from running *setup_scripts* simultaneously.
+    Pass ``'source <path>#'`` to :mrjob-opt:`setup` instead.

 .. mrjob-opt::
     :config: steps_python_bin